Snickers: Controversy

-Welsh Tweet

-In March 2020, the official Snickers Twitter account caused controversy when it posted a tweet comparing the Welsh language and Welsh place names to someone "sitting on a keyboard".
-The offending tweet was deleted and an apology was posted soon after.

-King-Size Phaseout
+King-Size phaseout

 A replacement for the king size Snickers bar was launched in the UK in 2004, and designed to conform to the September 2004 Food and Drink Federation (FDF) "Manifesto for Food and Health".
 Part of the FDF manifesto was seven pledges of action to encourage the food and drink industry to be more health conscious.
 Reducing portion size, clearer food labels, and reduction of the levels of fat, sugar, and salt were among the FDF pledges.
 Mars Incorporated pledged to phase out their king-size bars in 2005 and replace them with shareable bars.
 A Mars spokesman said: "Our king-size bars that come in one portion will be changed so they are shareable or can be consumed on more than one occasion.
 The name king-size will be phased out."

-These were eventually replaced by the 'Duo' - a double bar pack.
+These were eventually replaced by the 'Duo' – a double bar pack.
 Though this change to Duos reduced the weight from 3.5 to 3.29 oz, the price remained the same.
 The packaging has step-by-step picture instructions of how to open a Duo into two bars, in four simple actions.
 As Mars stated fulfillment of their promise, the Duo format was met with criticism by the National Obesity Forum and National Consumer Council.